openep/openep/api.md

 ```

 #### Parameters
-   dirName is the directory with all of the files corresponding to a map
+&nbsp;&nbsp;&nbsp;&nbsp;   dirName is the directory with all of the files corresponding to a map
-   userdata is a single data structure
+&nbsp;&nbsp;&nbsp;&nbsp;   userdata is a single data structure
-   matFileFullPath is the path to the .mat file, if opened or saved
+&nbsp;&nbsp;&nbsp;&nbsp;   matFileFullPath is the path to the .mat file, if opened or saved

 #### Description